fredmpeixoto/fredmpeixoto/README.md

 - ⚡ Fun fact: ...
 -->

-😍 I have been working with IT for 11 years and as a Developer for the since 2013, great experience with codes Angular 2+, Asp Net CORE, Web API, SQL and Javascript, beside knowledge and practices with methodologies such as Clean Code, SOLID DDD and Design Pattern.
+😍 I have been working with IT for 12 years and as a Developer for the since 2013, great experience with codes Angular 2+, Asp Net CORE, NODEJS, Web API, SQL and Javascript, beside knowledge and practices with methodologies such as Clean Code, SOLID DDD and Design Pattern..

-😎 Currently I'm a Developer, responsible for quality, performance of system and people.
-I create rules and code review to guarantee the clean code and best performance.

-🍕 Also for the last 3 years I´m Organizer of GDG in São José dos Campos, which is a community for shared knowledge about technologies of development systems.
+🍕 Also for the last since 2018 I´m Organizer of GDG in São José dos Campos, which is a community for shared knowledge about technologies of development systems.

 ⚡ My repository with a project that I did to a position of Full Stack Developer, using ASP NET CORE and ANGULAR(typescript).